Information for Candidates

 Examination Format

-The examination is administered at Pearson testing centers world-wide in its new format.
-The oral examination aspect will no longer be a part of the certification process, so the examination will be a single-day event.
+The examination is administered at Pearson testing centers world-wide.
+The oral examination aspect is no longer a part of the certification process.

 Prior to the written examination a detailed analysis of individual questions has been performed and a minimum passing score established.
 After completion of the examination, the ABEM Executive Office will notify candidates whether they passed or failed.
 No other information about the examination, examination results, or performance on specific categories of the examination will be made available to the candidates.